Top of main content

 (10 years or more)

-For money you'll need within the next 5 years, such as a deposit on a house or a holiday, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.
+For money you'll need within the next 5 years, such as moving costs, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.

-For money you're not going to need for 10 years or more, such as your retirement, taking a degree of investment risk could earn you a greater return - compared with savings, whose value gets eroded by inflation over time.
+For money you're not going to need for 10 years or more, such as your retirement, taking a degree of investment risk could earn you a greater return – in comparison, the value of savings gets eroded by inflation over time.

 Saving and investing goals